MohammadB88/model-as-a-service/README.md

 These deployments are working on an OpenShift AI intance on the RedHat demo platform.

 ### Requirements
-Red Hat 3Scale uses a *system storage* with RWX volume which can be provided by *Openshfit Data Foundation*.
+Red Hat 3Scale uses a *system storage* with RWX volume which can be provided by *Openshift Data Foundation*.

 ### Instructions
 - Create a project (e.g. ***3scale***) on openshift